 “In the first two centuries no one was baptised, except, being instructed in the faith and acquainted with the doctrine of Christ, he was able to profess himself a believer; because of those words, 'He that believeth and is baptised.’”

-In October 1840, the Prophet Joseph Smith wrote to the Twelve Apostles, introducing them to baptism for the dead:
+In October 1840, the Prophet Joseph Smith wrote to the Twelve Apostles, introducing them to the former Christian practice of baptism for the dead leading to salvation for the dead:

 "I cannot in this letter give you all the information you may desire on the subject; but aside from knowledge independent of the Bible, I would say that it was certainly practised by the ancient churches."

-Although the prophet's "knowledge independent of the Bible" was revelatory in nature, Latter-day Saint scholars such as Hugh Nibley and John Tvedtnes have found extra-canonical texts indicating that the early church performed baptisms for the dead.
+Although the prophet's "knowledge independent of the Bible" was revelatory in nature, Latter-day Saint scholars such as Hugh Nibley and John Tvedtnes have found extra-canonical texts indicating that the early Christian Church certainly performed baptisms for the dead.

 In recent times, the authors of ‘The Interpretation of the New Testament 1861 – 1986,’ Dr Stephen Neill and Rev Tom Wright, have this to say about the centrality of baptism by immersion to New Testament Christianity: